aditya-taparia/googleSolutionChallenge/README.md

 # Installation

 <ol type='A'>
-<li>Clone the repository on your device, and build the project using Android Studio, VS Code or any other IDE of your chioce and run on the connected Android device/emulator.</li>
+<li>Clone the repository on your device, and build the project using Android Studio, VS Code or any other IDE of your choice and run on the connected Android device/emulator.</li>
 </ol>

 # Features